This article is going to dive into how to make more money as a nurse.

 I’ve met a lot of travel nurses over the years, and one of the top two reasons they started working as a travel nurse is because of the money.

-You can generally make more money travel nursing than you can being a staff nurse.
+You can generally make more money as a travel nurse than as a staff nurse.

-Between the hourly pay, the non-taxed stipends and the travel reimbursements, you can make a lot of money traveling.
+Between the hourly pay, the non-taxed stipends, and the travel reimbursements, you can earn a lot of money while traveling.

 How do I start travel nursing?

-To start travel nursing, you need to get in contact with a nurse travel agency.
+To start a career in travel nursing, you need to contact a nurse travel agency.

-They usually are going to want you to have one to two years of experience in the specialty area you’ll be traveling in.
+They usually require one to two years of experience in the specialty area you’ll be traveling to.

 6. Get your Advanced Degree

-Getting an advanced degree can be a great way, in the long run, to make more money as a nurse.
+Getting an advanced degree can be a great way to make more money as a nurse in the long run.

-Even a bachelor’s prepared registered nurse (BSN) can benefit from an advanced degree.
+Even BSN nurses can benefit from continuing their education and earning an advanced degree.

-First of all, figure out what kind of degree you want.
-Are you trying to become an advanced practice nurse?
+First of all, you need to determine the type of degree you want to pursue.
+Are you interested in becoming an advanced practice nurse?

-If so which specialty are you going to go to a nurse practitioner, nurse midwife, CRNA and so on?
+If so, which specialty are you considering – nurse practitioner, nurse midwife, CRNA, or something else?

 7. Change Locations

-Where you live can have a significant effect on how much money you make as a nurse.
+Where you live can significantly affect how much money you earn as a nurse.

-Moving to a different area in your state can have an effect, but for more drastic changes you might have to change states.
+Moving to a different area within your state can have an effect, but for more drastic changes, you may need to consider changing states.

 How do I do this?